 "In Philosophy of Violence we look at war theory and at pain theory and we apply them to current world problems.
 Students single out plausible theories and discern how they fare in explaining pertinent issues.
 Dilemmas we study include the ethics of drone technology and the psychological effects of combat violence and domestic violence.

 "In all classes I welcome current research and empirical data.
 We read texts by psychiatrists, anthropologists, and journalists, in addition to philosophers.
 We ask broad questions.
 Students are asked to apply largely framed ideas to narrowed fields of reasoning and data.
 For example: Is post-traumatic stress syndrome a cross-cultural fact?
 The results might surprise you."

 "My specialty is philosophy of religion, but in the liberal arts college context I've had the opportunity to explore and teach in many related subjects, including the history of Western philosophy; philosophy of human nature; ethics; aesthetics and philosophy of film; religion and science; religious ethics; and the history of Jewish, Christian, and Muslim thought.
-My historical and cultural awareness has grown immensely as a result of teaching in the Millsaps humanities core, both in the Heritage program and in the Topics course sequence.
+My historical and cultural awareness has grown immensely as a result of teaching in the Millsaps humanities core, especially in the Heritage courses.